AIESEC: Global expansion

 The organization grew exponentially in the following years, with more than 1,000 exchanges taking place in 1955 alone.
 In the following few years, AIESEC quickly became global by establishing its first North American member, the United States, in 1957, and its first South American and African members, Colombia, Venezuela, and South Africa, in 1958.

 For the first years of its existence, AIESEC had no central governing body, but was instead managed jointly by a Presiding Country Committee composed of the National Committee Presidents of each member nation.
 As the organization grew, a central governing body was created and led by a democratically elected Secretary General.
 Morris Wolff, from the United States, was chosen as the first Secretary General in 1960, and established the first permanent international office for AIESEC in Geneva, Switzerland.
 Over the following decade, AIESEC expanded to eastern Asia, Australia, and deeper within Europe, Africa, North America, and South America, having a presence in 43 countries by 1969.

 In 2010, AIESEC surpassed 10,000 exchanges delivered in a single year for the first time.
 By 2020, more than 230,000 interactions will have been provided.

-Projects
+Programs

 Membership

 AIESEC members are typically young people aged 18 to 30 who participate in the organization’s leadership, management, and exchange programs.
 Members take part in organizing events, facilitating international internships, and managing local chapters worldwide.
 The membership model emphasizes leadership development, cultural exchange, and global networking.

+Global Volunteer

+Global Volunteer is an international, 4-to-8-week exchange program powered by AIESEC for young people (aged 18–30) to work on social impact projects.
+Participants contribute to the UN Sustainable Development Goals (SDGs) while developing leadership, cross-cultural understanding, and personal growth.
+Projects often focus on education, health, or the environment.